Privacy Policy

 Email: admin@ovariancancer.net.au

-OCA may, from time to time, update or change this Privacy Policy to ensure that it reflects the acts and practices of our organisation as well as any changes in the law.
-Any changes will take effect from the time that they are posted on our website at https://ovariancancer.vercel.app/
+OCA may, from time to time, update or change this Policy to ensure that it reflects the acts and practices of our organisation as well as any changes in applicable law.
+Any changes to the Policy will take effect from the time that the amended Policy is posted on our website at https://ovariancancer.net.au/.